HeikoPanter/MarioKartWorldOnlineTracker/README.md

 You can download the release form this GitHub repository under [Releases](https://github.com/HeikoPanter/MarioKartWorldOnlineTracker/releases).

+## Feedback or issues

+If you have any feedback or issues please feel free to contact me here on GitHub by creating an issue and I will try to get back to you shortly.

 The download is **completely free and without any ads**.